This blog is part 2 of How To Enhance Retail Customer Experiences With New Technologies, Part 1.

-GW: One alternative is mobile web-based apps that work on any device and can attract new customers by sensing their location, and make targeted offers when they find a potential customer near a store.
-Patagonia has gone this route, ditching their mobile app in favor of a highly responsive mobile website.
+GW: One alternative is mobile web-based apps that work on any device and can attract new customers by sensing their location and make targeted offers when they find a potential customer near a store.
+Patagonia has gone this route, ditching their mobile app in favor of a highly responsive, mobile website.

 GW: Once in the store, a variety of new technologies can enhance customer engagement.
 Tablets can be strategically placed around the store to provide specific additional information, such as product materials and construction, manufacturing sites, and availability of sizes.

-Another company that I admire that showcases radical transparency is Everlane.
+Another company I admire that showcases radical transparency is Everlane.
 They provide detailed information and costs on every step of the manufacturing process, so the consumer knows where they are getting their merchandise from.
 Even an enterprise like Target is handpicking a collection of 21 brands that give back to the community with their Made to Matter initiative.
 Nike has also gone from being nearly crucified, to doing more for manufacturing workers than just about any other global player out there.

 Latest posts by Gary Woodill (see all)